 The Company does not have pending, and does not anticipate any stock split, stock dividend, recapitalization, merger, or acquisition.
-The Company intends to spin off Paychest, (Oregon) Inc, a wholly owned subsidiary, in the future.
+The Company was contemplating an acquisition of Xinpro Manufacturing but the status of this intended transaction was under review pending the DTC chill.
+The Company intends to spin off Paychest, (Oregon) Inc, a wholly owned subsidiary, in the future and this transaction is being reviewed following the removal of the DTC chill.